Why Do We Tend To Overlook Symptoms Of Depression In Elderly

 This is primarily why medical help and expert intervention is crucial and necessary.

 "While a small degree of memory loss occurs, causing older people to forget names, misplace their belongings or struggle to recall directions, these traits do not often disrupt their daily lives or their independence.
 But memory loss, which occurs as an early sign of depression among the elderly, can tend to cause disorientation, communication difficulties and derange their regular lives.
-What might start as common forgetfulness among the elderly, can tend to develop into serious symptoms of depression if left undiagnosed or untreated," says Anna Chandy the Chairperson of The Live Love Laugh Foundation.
+What might start as common forgetfulness among the elderly, can tend to develop into serious symptoms of depression if left undiagnosed or untreated," says Anna Chandy, Trustee, The Live Love Laugh Foundation.

 While ageing causes several health concerns, it is important to note that it does not negate the effectiveness of treatments for recovery from mental health issues like depression.
 A combination of the right psychiatrist and counsellor, along with family support can pave the way for improvement and mental well-being among the elderly.